MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/user-setup.md

 The Automation Kit application is used by the Approvals Kit custom connector to provide delegated permissions to access Microsoft Dataverse.
 The results of this process should be stored in the **CLIENT_ID** and **CLIENT_SECRET** secure variables.

-1. Create a new Application following [Register an application with microsoft entra id and create a service principal](https://learn.microsoft.com/entra/identity-platform/howto-create-service-principal-portal#register-an-application-with-microsoft-entra-id-and-create-a-service-principal)
+1. Create a new Application following [Register an application with Microsoft Entra ID and create a service principal](https://learn.microsoft.com/entra/identity-platform/howto-create-service-principal-portal#register-an-application-with-microsoft-entra-id-and-create-a-service-principal)

 1. The default URI of type **Web** and value of **https://global.consent.azure-apim.net/redirect**.